Staying safe while partying

 Whether you stay in Victoria, travel interstate or head overseas, Schoolies can be a great way to celebrate the end of high school and the beginning of adulthood with your friends.
 Many people come back with lots of fond memories they can laugh about for years to come.
 In order to make sure your experience is as positive as possible it is important to stay safe, look after your mates and be organised to avoid disappointment.

-Check out these pages for great info, competitions, tips and much more!
+Check out these pages for great info, accommodation, travel options, free stuff, competitions, tips and much more!

 - Schoolies Facebook - www.facebook.com/SchooliesWeek